I originally come from an arts background. For many years I worked as a classical singer before making my decision to train as a therapist.

 I work with clients who are experiencing work related anxiety, especially those who regularly give presentations where there is an expectation to perform with confidence.

 In my work with emerging adults, I feel able to engage with your reality on a wide range of issues, and to offer you a space in which to safely explore any difficulties that you are experiencing.

-I am a fully accredited member of the BACP, having completed a rigorous post-qualification process.
+I am a fully accredited member of the British Association of Counselling and Psychotherapy, having completed a rigorous post-qualification process.
 I work within the BACP Ethical Framework for Good Practice.
-I continue to support all of my work and to increase my knowledge and understanding with ongoing training.
+I continue to support all of my work, and to increase my knowledge and understanding, with ongoing training.